• NewJerseyAlmanac.com: Gateway to New Jersey Information

 -- Hoagies/Submarines

-• Jersey Mike's (several locations, headquarters in Manasquan, founded 1956 as Mike's Subs in Point Pleasant, now 1,500 locations as of January 2019, annual sales nearly $1 billion, emphasis on higher-quality, fresh breads and meats, average check $9.80 nationwide, compared to $8.10 at Subway, largest fast-food sandwich chain in store numbers
+• Jersey Mike's (several locations, headquarters in Manasquan, founded 1956 as Mike's Subs in Point Pleasant, now over 2,000 locations, announced November 2024 acquisition for $8 billion by private equity fund Blackstone Group, emphasis on higher-quality, fresh breads and meats, average check $9.80 nationwide, compared to $8.10 at Subway, largest fast-food sandwich chain in store numbers

 • White House Subs (2 locations in Atlantic City; nationally known sub shop, first opened in 1946, received American Classic Award from James Beard Foundation in 2000 as one of country's most beloved regional restaurants, ranked #2 of 332 restaurants in Atlantic City 2016, Certificate of Excellence, TripAdvisor.com)